Airlift International

-Airlift International was an American cargo airline that operated from 1945 to 1991, initially under the name Riddle Airlines, the same Riddle as in Embry-Riddle Aeronautical University.
-It was certificated as a scheduled freight airline in 1951 by the Civil Aeronautics Board (CAB), the now-defunct federal agency that, at the time, tightly regulated almost all US commercial air transport.
+Airlift International (originally Riddle Aviation Company, then Riddle Airlines) was one of the first US cargo airlines, with the same founder, John Paul Riddle, as Embry-Riddle Aeronautical University.
+In 1951, the Civil Aeronautics Board (CAB), a now-defunct Federal agency that, at the time, tightly regulated almost all US commercial air transport, certificated Riddle as an "all-cargo carrier," a scheduled freight airline, to fly from New York and Miami to Puerto Rico.
+This later expanded to include north-south routes on the east coast and midwest.
 Airlift's headquarters were at Miami International Airport, Florida.